 Cindy received the National Center for Montessori Education (NCME) primary Montessori Education Diploma and became a Children’s House assistant and lead teacher at the New Path Montessori School in Philadelphia.
-Cindy then took a job at a residential home for children and worked with disabled adolescents in a group home setting.
-In 1988, Cindy became an Extended Day Director at TMS (when it was known as New Horizons Montessori School) and soon after became a Toddler Guide where she has been ever since.
+Cindy also worked at a residential home for children and cared for disabled adolescents in a group home setting.
+In 1988, Cindy became an Extended Day Director at TMS (when it was known as New Horizons Montessori School).
+After achieving her AMI “Assistant to Infancy” certification in Denver, Cindy then became a TMS Toddler Guide where she has been ever since.
 Cindy is in her 27th year of teaching at TMS.
 Both of her daughters are TMS alumnae.

 Toddler Guide; 27 Years at TMS